 Day 2: Paradise Valley / Yellowstone National Park / Cooke City

-Day 5: Lamar Valley Wolf Watching
+Day 5: Lamar Valley Wolf Watching / Cinematographer Visit

-After more wolf watching in the Lamar Valley once more to look for wolves.
+In the gentle rays of dawn, we are in the Lamar Valley once more to look for wolves.
 Our Expedition Leader is in touch with park researchers as we attempt to locate the packs.
 Though wolves are famously elusive, we sometimes see a whole pack at once or a few individuals hunting together—always a special thrill.
 This evening we are joined by Emmy Award-winning wildlife cinematographer Bob Landis, a legendary filmmaker in the Yellowstone region.
-Bob's intimate footage of wolves has appeared on PBS Nature and the National Geographic Channel, and his personal presentation to our small group will be a most inspiring addition to our adventure.
+Bob's intimate footage of wolves has appeared on PBS Nature and the National Geographic Channel, and his personal presentation to our small group is an inspiring addition to our photography adventure.

 Day 6: Lamar Valley Wolf Watching

-Day 7: Scenic Flyover / Blacktail Plateau
+Day 7: Scenic Flyover / Blacktail Plateau / Bozeman

-This morning we have an exclusive opportunity to survey the wolves' range from the air on a 1-hour scenic flightseeing excursion.
+This morning we have an exclusive opportunity to survey the wolves' range from the air on a 1-hour flightseeing excursion.
 Our custom-designed helicopter flight over the park is a special privilege.
 With just six travelers plus our Expedition Leader, everyone gets a window seat.
 We take off from the Gardiner, Montana airstrip just outside the park and retrace wildlife migration routes around the Greater Yellowstone Ecosystem.
 Aerial views of Yellowstone may include the Grand Canyon of the Yellowstone River and the famed Old Faithful geyser basin.
 If weather permits, we may even have a scenic fly-by of the Grand Tetons and Jackson Hole.

 Day 8: Bozeman / Depart